 The United Nations Global AIDS Conference that recently concluded in New York City has once again thrust the issue of how to best approach the worldwide AIDS crisis – particularly in those countries hardest hit by the disease and least able to cope with its effects – into the public spotlight.
 The battle against HIV/AIDS that is currently being waged in sub-Saharan Africa would benefit from prudent reasoning, weighing the conflicting moral arguments over the distribution of HIV/AIDS treatment drugs in order to reach a sensible, though not utopian, solution.
 Such an approach is especially necessary as the debate gains momentum and as the loss of human life mounts.

 The conference focused both on the formulation of an international response to the HIV/AIDS epidemic and on methods for treating the disease, particularly in the impoverished countries of sub-Saharan Africa.
-The UNAIDS agency estimates that 26.5 million of the 37 million people afflicted with the virus worldwide live in sub-Saharan Africa.
+The Joint United Nations Programme on HIV/AIDS (UNAIDS) estimates that 26.5 million of the 37 million people afflicted with the virus worldwide live in sub-Saharan Africa.

 Christians living in a fallen world are frequently faced with difficult choices that may result in imperfect outcomes either way.
 The HIV/AIDS pandemic in Africa is just such a case.
 In these situations, prudence must direct our actions so that the greater good is maximized for the most people.
 It is for this reason that the current best course of action in addressing HIV/AIDS in Africa is not the free distribution of medicines but investment in morality education, drug research, and healthcare infrastructures.